 Your doctor might also suggest the antidepressant bupropion (Wellbutrin), but it’s not FDA-approved for adult ADHD.

 Nonstimulants might take a few weeks to start working, and you might have side effects like heartburn, constipation, and low sex drive.
 These might go away over time.

 If you can’t take other ADHD meds, your doctor might prescribe one of two blood pressure drugs: clonidine (Kapvay) or guanfacine (Intuniv, Tenex).
 These medications can help you manage symptoms like impulsivity and hyperactivity.

 The side effects include dry mouth, dizziness, headache, and sleepiness.

-Counseling is another important part of ADHD treatment.
+You might get counseling along with ADHD medication.
+Or it might be the only type of treatment you need.
 Your doctor can refer you to a counselor or therapist who can help you tackle the everyday problems that the disorder can bring.

 Cognitive behavioral therapy (CBT) can teach you how to:

 - Make plans for both the near future and further down the road